silvabyte/ObjectStorage/README.md

 - **File locking** - File-based locks for concurrent append only operations
 - **Metadata management** - Custom metadata per file

+AI Disclaimer: This project uses AI assistance for documentation creation as well as code generation for monotonous tasks.
+All architecture, design and more interesting code creation is done by a [human](https://x.com/MatSilva)

 ## Quick Start

 ### Prerequisites